Specialized Teen Programs

 These initiatives focus on meeting the significant and specific needs identified within Boys & Girls Clubs.
 Their broad scope complements several or all of our core program areas.

-Teen Initiative
+Teen Initiatives

 The Club Teen Center

-Young adult members ages 14 – 18 years old will enjoy their own club within a Club in the New Teen Center building.
-The Club features a game room with two billiard tables, air hockey, table tennis, a café (small business opportunity), and two HDTVs.
-Members can interact in a teen-only space, catching up with friends after school, participating in our many teen programs, receiving job readiness training, filling out college applications, joining our GED program for drop outs, and participating in various leisure time activities.
+The Teen Center features a game room with two billiard tables, air hockey, table tennis, a café (a small business opportunity), and two HDTVs.
+Members can relax in a teen-only space, catch up with friends after school, participate in various teen programs, receive job readiness training, complete college applications, join our GED program, and enjoy a range of leisure activities.

-Parents Leading, Uniting, Serving
+Family PLUS, Parents Leading, Uniting, Serving

 Youth for Unity